hguo/ftk/README.md

 ### Dependencies

-FTK examples depend on the following packages
+FTK examples optionally depend on the following packages

 * VTK >= 8.2, optional, or required if you would like to visualize trajectories with VTK
 * Qt5 >= 5.11.2, optional, or required if you would like to visualize trajectories with Qt/OpenGL windows